-- Finish in the top 8 and in top 1⁄2 of the field in an Olympic event at World Freestyle Ski Championships and Olympic Games - A maximum of 3 entries per nation will count toward this result.
+• Finish in the top 8 and in top 1⁄2 of the field in an Olympic event at World Freestyle Ski Championships and Olympic Games, counting a maximum of 3 entries per nation.

 Athletes who meet the international criteria are eligible to be nominated for two consecutive years; the card for the first year is referred to as an SR1 card, while the second-year card is known as an SR2.
 The second year of carding is contingent on the athlete being re-nominated by ACA and maintaining a training and competitive program approved by ACA.